More Indonesian companies embrace mobility

 LENOVO with IDC examines the fundamental shift that will change the concept of work and how it will occur in the next few years through the IDC InfoBrief, ‘Powering Intelligent Transformation’ event in Jakarta recently.

-According to IDC FutureScape: Worldwide Future of Work 2019 Predictions, companies need to take a holistic strategy to utilise digital technology in three important aspects namely workplace, work culture, and workforce to enable transformation into an intelligence company.
+According to IDC FutureScape: Worldwide Future of Work 2019 Predictions, need to take a holistic strategy to utilise digital technology in three important aspects namely workplace, work culture, and workforce to enable transformation into an intelligence company.

 The research covers 1,097 companies in 10 countries across the Asia Pacific region.
 The statistics are backed by a local survey which covers 384 local companies in eight major sectors.